 - Has drinking ever created problems between you and a near relative or close friend?

-- Has any family member or close friend went to anyone for help about your drinking?
+- Has any family member or close friend gone to anyone for help with your drinking?

 - Have you ever lost friends because of your drinking?

 - Have you ever gotten into trouble at work because of drinking?

 - Have you ever lost a job because of drinking?

 - Have you ever neglected your obligations, your family, or your work for two or more days in a row because you were drinking?